Microlearning vs Macrolearning: What are the benefits?

 The current focus on microlearning though shouldn’t blind us to the need to retain macrolearning.
 Not everything is suitable for short bursts of information.
 The macro view provides the context and the deep understanding vital to making microlearning work.

 It’s not then a question of either/or, but rather one of building a symbiotic relationship between the two that goes beyond the repurposing of macro content as microlearning.
 Macrolearning provides the anchor for microlearning which in turn delivers refresher training and provides a conduit to capture informal knowledge and channel it back into formal training.
 Establishing this feedback loop makes overall training more relevant and effective and makes the best use of the benefits that both macro and microlearning bring.

-Take our new Learning Experience Platform – Headstream.
-Headstream has been designed to provide immediate support for microlearning through Flo, our AI-powered, virtual learning assistant.
+Take a look at our new Learning Pool Platform.
+Our platform has been designed to provide immediate support for microlearning through our AI-powered, virtual learning assistant.
 Learners can quickly search, find, take information from, and launch the specific learning content that they need at any given moment.

 To discover how Learning Pool Platform can transform your microlearning, get in touch today.

 Got a learning problem to solve?

 Get in touch to discover how we can help